-Students will cover the legal framework underpinning the rules about the taxation issues associated with separation and divorce to enable students to evaluate a set of circumstances and advise on the tax issues arising in the event of a separation and divorce.
+Students will cover the legal framework underpinning the rules about the taxation issues associated with separation and divorce to enable students to evaluate a set of circumstances and advise on the tax

 Operating as a group of companies

 1. Analyse and advise on the taxation, legal and accounting issues that arise when companies are members of a group and compare the conditions required to be met to claim relief from capital gains tax, corporate tax and stamp duty together with the relevant clawback provisions in group situations.